• About

 It is important to remember that a child with an IQ of 164 is as different intellectually from a child with an IQ of 132 as that child is different from the 100 IQ child.
 Forcing a child with an IQ of 164 to learn at the pace of the average child, or even the pace of the moderately gifted, is akin to placing an average child in a special education classroom and asking that his/her learning rate be slowed down to keep pace with the rest of the class.
 The frustration of highly gifted children forced to stifle their love of learning in inhospitable environments can result in withdrawal, behavior problems, or psychosomatic symptoms.

 That was my experience in both the special program, specifically, and the schools in general.
+There was a reason why I independently reached the same conclusion about my subject program as the professional and why I reached it faster with less information.
 Then, and worse today, the problem is compounded by a number of factors.
 First, the schools are geared towards low-achievers; ultra and very high-ability students are seen as nonconforming nuisances.
 The programs, all of them, are designed to indoctrinate rather than to educate.
 The people who plan and organize curriculum, general and advanced, have ulterior motives.
-The “gifted and talented” courses are most appropriate to the all-rounders, and, these days, best suit the needs and proclivities of female students.
-That is great, though it is of no service to the young minds with the most to offer an ailing country and culture.
+The “gifted and talented” courses are most appropriate for the “all-rounders”, and, these days, best suit the needs and proclivities of female students.
+That is of no service to the young minds with the most to offer an ailing country and culture.
 Additionally, the instructors in charge of even the special programs, in most cases, simply cannot communicate at the appropriate mental level with the most advanced students in their care.
+The average school teacher in the USSA has an IQ of 110.

 A child forced to endure such low-level foolishness will endure.
-He may very well continue to perform well, grade-wise, into college or even law school.
-But, by being denied a real start, he will always be behind his potential.
+He may very well continue to perform well, grade-wise, into college or even graduate school.
+But by being denied a real start, he will always be behind his potential.
 And he will come to resent or even hate the system and those who operate it and those to whom it primarily caters.
-And, in the end, he will become adrift in a society that denigrates intelligence – more to its detriment than to that of the high-IQ pariahs.
+There is the danger he might take up the digital pen.
+In the end, he will become adrift in a society that denigrates intelligence – more to its detriment than to that of the high-IQ pariahs.

-The sane alternative is relatively simple.
+The sane alternative is relatively simple even in the absence of something controlling like the CPC.
 Don’t expect smart children to succeed and do not “help” them.
 Rather, let them succeed.
 Give them the necessary tools and encouragement and then let them build.
 What is rightly seen as vulnerability, if properly channeled, can become great strength, beneficial both to the children and to the greater society.
 A system designed by and for 90 IQ simpletons cannot and will not help.
 This is up to us.
 They are our children, after all.
 Make them invulnerable.

 Tags